TobyTobi/SHG-Analysis/README.md

 5. Checking for duplicates

 ### DATA ANALYSIS
-Then, I went ahead to answer the business questions that were posed in the Project brief using several SQL fucntions:
+Then, I went ahead to answer the business questions that were posed in the Project brief using several SQL functions:
 1. Aggregate functions e.g. ```COUNT()```and ```SUM()```
 2. Window functions e.g. ```ROW_NUMBER()```
 3. Date functions e.g. ```YEAR()``` and ```MONTH()```